If you’re looking to make use of the iPhone’s little-known but very handy Back Tap button, here’s a guide on how to set it up.

 Tap on Accessibility

-Scroll down and choose Back Tap
+Scroll down and tap Back Tap

-In the Touch menu, scroll down to the bottom of the screen and tap on Back Tap.
+From within the Touch menu, scroll down to the bottom of the screen and tap on Back Tap.

 Select Double Tap or Triple Tap

 Now tap either Double Tap or Triple Tap from the menu.
 You can map these to different functions, so double-tapping on the back can trigger one function, while triple-tapping will activate another.